emanuelefaja/guide2life/health/losing-weight.md

 *They feel like shit* — no energy, cold, hungry, and full of cravings.

 And on top of it all, they appear to lack the discipline or will power to actually stick through it all.
-In other words, it is *their fault.*
+In other words, it is *their fault.* So not only are they fat, but also morally reprehensible!

 It's no surprise that they gain back all the weight and some more. [^mann]

+In today's food environment, filled with highly processed, calorie-dense foods, it's more important than ever to be intentional about what we eat.
+Without a clear understanding of how different foods affect our bodies, it's easy to consume excess calories without realizing it.

 **This guide is designed to give you all the knowledge you need to make the lifestyle changes required to *permanently* lose fat and maintain a healthy weight, *without relying on short-term diets or extreme measures.***

 By the end of this, you will know what causes weight gain, precisely how the body burns fat, and the optimal strategy for fat loss.

+Remember, this is under your control.
+You can choose what you put into your body.

+> "Hunger is the first element of self-discipline.
+If you can control what you eat and drink, you can control everything else.” **Dr. Umar Faruq Abd-Allah.**

 ## Introduction to Obesity